 Goals and Purpose of Ergonomics

-The purpose of ergonomics is to make a space fit the person who uses it.
-The goals of ergonomics involve increasing productivity by reducing unnecessary, unnatural or repetitive movements.
+One of the purposes of ergonomic studies is to make a space fit the person who uses it.
+The goals of ergonomic ideology involve increasing productivity by reducing unnecessary, unnatural or repetitive movements.
 Another goal of ergonomics is to increase comfort and flexibility in the workplace.
 For example, a person who has to use a computer all day could benefit from having an option to sit in a desk chair, on a balance ball or stand while they do their work.
 A person might want to have all of these options available in order to reduce back, shoulder and neck pain and stiffness.

 How Ergonomics Can Be Implemented in a Workplace